weiping-playnext/Zenject/Documentation/Signals.md

 1. There might be multiple interested receivers listening to the signal
 2. The sender doesn't need to get a result back from the receiver
 3. The sender doesn't even really care if it gets received.
-In other words, the sender should not rely on some state changing when the signal is called for subsequent sender logic to work correctly
+In other words, the sender should not rely on some state changing when the signal is called for subsequent sender logic to work correctly.
+Ideally signals can be thought as "fire and forget" events
 4. The sender triggers the signal infrequently or at unpredictable times

 These are just rules of thumb, but useful to keep in mind when using signals.
 The less logically coupled the sender is to the response behaviour of the receivers, the more appropriate it is compared to other forms of communication such as direct method calls, interfaces, C# event class members, etc.  This is also one reason you might consider using <a href="#async-vs-sync-signals">asynchronous signals</a>